 Testamentary trusts are powerful estate planning tools that every estate planning attorney should discuss with their clients.
 When most people think of trusts, they think of something that is completely separate from a will.
-A testamentary trust is actually a trust that is created testamentary trustswithin the wording of a will.
+A testamentary trust is actually a trust that is created within the wording of a will.
 And given the right circumstances, testamentary trusts are actually a better option than a living trust, i.e. a trust that is created and funded during your lifetime.

 First of all, testamentary trusts typically require less work and less money to take care of.
 This is because they do not actually exist until after you die and your will is probated.
 And they may never actually come into existence at all (more on that later).
 Your will spells out the terms of the trust, but the trust doesn’t actually get funded and need a trustee until after you die.
 Any living trust that you create now requires that a trustee create a separate bank account for the trust, take care of and distribute the trust assets according to your wishes, file annual income taxes for the trust (assuming there is enough trust income), etc. All these activities cost time and money, and the longer the trust is around the more resources are taken up by just having the trust function properly.